qlawmarq/resume/MasakiYoshiiwa_Resume.md

 #### Development of UI components library to be used in the team

 - Developed UI component library that can be commonly used by all frontend development team.
-- Application Technologies
+- Application technologies
-  - React.js
+  - React
   - TypeScript
   - Storybook
   - Cypress